Do Pitbull Puppies’ Coat Change Color As They Grow?

 Remember that the color of your pitbull doesn’t have any effect on their personality or behavior, and we believe just because a dog is a certain or a rare color doesn’t mean he is worth more.

-There are many unethical breeders and shops out there that will try to sell you “special” or “rare” dogs for a lot more money, but remember that all dogs are equal, and that the dogs looking for home in the nearest shelter to you are ready to give you just much as love and affection and will not empty your wallet.
+There are many unethical breeders and shops out there that will try to sell you “special” or “rare” dogs for a lot more money, but remember that all dogs are equal and that the dogs looking for a home in the nearest shelter to you are ready to give you just much as love and affection and will not empty your wallet.

 All dogs are good dogs, and every dog is a special one.
 Please consider adopting from your local rescue or shelter and save a life instead of spending money that will support unethical breeding practices. #adoptdontshop